 In UK universities, the Students’ Union is a space dedicated to social events, student societies, sports groups, academic support, and student representation.
-You can go to the Students’ Union to connect with the Student Sabbatical Officers, learn more about Well U Social Sport programme (£5 for the whole year), or join a club/society.
+You can go to the Students’ Union to connect with the Student Sabbatical Officers, learn more about the Well U programme, or join clubs and societies.

 YSJ has a large and varied number of sport and society teams to join.
 There is something for everyone!